Thanmai311/Fraud-Detection/README.md

 - Jupyter Notebook

-## 📂 Project Structure
+## Project Structure

-Fraud-Detection/
-│── data/                # Dataset files
-│── notebooks/           # Jupyter notebooks
-│── src/                 # Source code files
-│── models/              # Trained models (if any)
-│── requirements.txt     # Required Python libraries
-│── README.md            # Project documentation
+The Fraud-Detection project is organized for clarity and ease of use.
+The data/ folder contains dataset files, while notebooks/ holds Jupyter notebooks for analysis and experimentation.
+All reusable code resides in src/, and trained models are saved in models/.
+The requirements.txt lists all dependencies, and README.md provides an overview, setup instructions, and usage details.
+This structure keeps the project clean, modular, and easy to navigate.

 ## 📊 Dataset